Sulfur trioxide

-Sulfur trioxide (alternative spelling sulphur trioxide, also known as nisso sulfan) is the chemical compound with the formula SO3.
-It has been described as "unquestionably the most important economically" sulfur oxide.
+Sulfur trioxide (alternative spelling sulphur trioxide) is the chemical compound with the formula SO3.
+It has been described as "unquestionably the most [economically] important sulfur oxide".
 It is prepared on an industrial scale as a precursor to sulfuric acid.

-Sulfur trioxide exists in several forms - gaseous monomer, crystalline trimer, and solid polymer.
+Sulfur trioxide exists in several forms: gaseous monomer, crystalline trimer, and solid polymer.
 Sulfur trioxide is a solid at just below room temperature with a relatively narrow liquid range.
 Gaseous SO3 is the primary precursor to acid rain.

 Molecular structure and bonding

 Monomer

 The molecule SO3 is trigonal planar.
 As predicted by VSEPR theory, its structure belongs to the D3h point group.
 The sulfur atom has an oxidation state of +6 and may be assigned a formal charge value as low as 0 (if all three sulfur-oxygen bonds are assumed to be double bonds) or as high as +2 (if the Octet Rule is assumed).
 When the formal charge is non-zero, the S-O bonding is assumed to be delocalized.
 In any case the three S-O bond lengths are equal to one another, at 1.42 Å. The electrical dipole moment of gaseous sulfur trioxide is zero.